University of Otago

 1. Otago graduate attributes are globally employable

-95% of our students go into work or on to further study, and we have a reputation for producing well rounded, practical, adaptable and resilient students.
-Otago students don’t just focus on academic pursuits, they learn life skills, creative thinking, problem solving, relationship and team dynamics.
-Outside of study they are involved in a wide range of sporting, cultural and community activities.
+95% of our students go into work or on to further study, and we have a reputation for producing well-rounded, practical, adaptable and resilient students.
+Our students don’t just focus on academic skills, they learn creative thinking, team dynamics, problem-solving, relationships and life skills.
+Outside of study, they are involved in a wide variety of sporting, cultural, and community activities.

 2. Academic excellence

-Otago is New Zealand’s top university for educational performance (NZ Tertiary Education Commission).
-For six of the past nine years, Otago teachers have won the Prime Minister’s Supreme Award for Teaching Excellence, a record unmatched by any other NZ university.
-Not only will you be taught by some of the best lecturers and professors in the country, you will also find our academics friendly, approachable, and inclusive.
+Otago is ranked in the top 1% of universities in the world with the highest international quality rating from QS Stars.
+It is also New Zealand’s top university for educational performance (NZ Tertiary Education Commission).
+For seven of the past ten years, Otago academics have won the Prime Minister’s Supreme Award for Teaching Excellence, a record unmatched by any other NZ university.
+Not only will you be taught by some of the best lecturers and professors in the country, you will also find our academics friendly, approachable and inclusive.

 3. Globally conscious

-At Otago, we believe people and knowledge can transform individual lives, communities, and the environment, locally and globally.
-The University actively contributes to the UN Sustainable Development Goals through research, activities, and programmes.
-Otago is internationally recognised in the Health Sciences and produces leading research into reducing social, health and economic inequalities, and partners with industry to develop efficient and sustainable technologies and solutions.
+At Otago, we believe knowledge can transform individual lives, communities and the environment, locally and globally.
+The University actively contributes to the UN Sustainable Development Goals through research, activities, and teaching.
+Otago is internationally recognised in health sciences and produces leading research into reducing social, health and economic inequalities.
+It partners with industry to develop efficient and sustainable technologies and solutions.

 4. Manaakitanga